Twinklebear/ChameleonRT/README.md

 You may also need to specify OSPRay's dependencies, [ospcommon](https://github.com/ospray/ospcommon) and [OpenVKL](https://github.com/openvkl/openvkl), depending on how you got or built the OSPRay binaries.
+If you downloaded the OSPRay release binaries, you just need to specify that path.

 You can then pass `-ospray` to use the OSPRay backend.